sbadillo/Stack-Overflow-Survey/README.md

 A rather quick insight into the results of Stack Overflow's annual surveys for 2019 and 2020.

-We use this exemple to go throught the basic stages of analysis
+We use this exemple to go throught the basic stages of analysis:

 * Prepare data:
     * Gather necessary data to answer your questions